NaUKMA-Programistich/Kotlin-Multiplatform-Swift-Package-Manager/README.md

 After that, XCode auto rebuild spm(xcframework) before run app

+* In Xcode code we can use TestSPMFramework

 ### Macos
 * If we configure MacOS in KotlinMultiplatformPlugin, we can add ```macos("10_15")``` and auto generate new platform in xcframework

 ### TODO
+* Linter
 * Dependencies in SPM + Commonizer + check support ios/macos
 * Graph Dependencies problem
 * Generate workspace with prebuild phase